Jordan Leavitt: Ultimate Fighting Championship

-Leavitt made his UFC debut against Matt Wiman on December 5, 2020, at UFC on ESPN: Hermansson vs. Vettori.
+Leavitt made his UFC debut against Matt Wiman on December 5, 2020, at UFC on ESPN 19.
 He won the bout via slam knockout in round one.
 This fight earned him the Performance of the Night award.

-Leavitt faced Claudio Puelles in his sophomore performance on June 5, 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
+Leavitt faced Claudio Puelles in his sophomore performance on June 5, 2021, at UFC Fight Night 189.
 He lost the bout via unanimous decision.

-Leavitt faced Matt Sayles on December 18, 2021, at UFC Fight Night: Lewis vs. Daukaus.
+Leavitt faced Matt Sayles on December 18, 2021, at UFC Fight Night 199.
 He won the bout via submission due to an inverted triangle choke in the second round, being only the third fighter in UFC history to do so.

 Leavitt was scheduled to face Victor Martinez on April 16, 2022, at UFC on ESPN 34.
 However, Martinez withdrew from the event for unknown reasons and was replaced by promotional newcomer Trey Ogden.
 Leavitt won the bout via split decision.

 Leavitt next faced Paddy Pimblett on July 23, 2022, at UFC Fight Night 208.
 Leavitt lost the bout via rear-naked choke in the second round.

 Leavitt faced Victor Martinez on February 25, 2023, at UFC Fight Night 220.
 He won the fight via technical knockout in round one.
 This win earned him the Performance of the Night bonus.

 Leavitt was scheduled to face Elves Brenner on July 1, 2023, at UFC on ESPN 48.
 However, the fight did not happen when Leavitt withdrew from the bout.

 Leavitt faced Chase Hooper on November 18, 2023, at UFC Fight Night 232.
 He lost the fight via a rear-naked choke submission in the first round.

 Leavitt was scheduled to face Abdul-Kareem Al-Selwady on February 1, 2025 at UFC Fight Night 250.
 However, Leavitt withdrew for unknown reasons and was replaced by Bolaji Oki.

 Leavitt faced The Ultimate Fighter 31 Lightweight Tournament Winner Kurt Holobaugh on May 31, 2025 at UFC on ESPN 68.
 He won the fight via an anaconda choke submission in the first round.
 This fight earned him another Performance of the Night award.

+In his move to the featherweight division, Leavitt faced Yadier del Valle on February 21, 2026 at UFC Fight Night 267.
+He won the fight by unanimous decision.

+Leavitt was scheduled to face Joanderson Brito on May 16, 2026 at UFC Fight Night 276.
+However, for undisclosed reasons, the bout was moved to UFC Fight Night 278 on June 6, 2026.
+Leavitt lost the fight via a front choke submission in the first round.